johnkerl/miller/docs6/docs/reference-dsl-control-structures.md

 x_count=5,x_sum=2.264761728567491
 </pre>

-Note that it's a syntax error for begin/end blocks to refer to field names (beginning with `$`), since these execute outside the context of input records.
+Note that it's a syntax error for begin/end blocks to refer to field names (beginning with `$`), since begin/end blocks execute outside the context of input records.